 I am an Associate Professor in Toxicology and research group leader at IMM.
 The research in my group is mainly about understanding the the toxicity of nanoparticles and underlying mechanisms.
 Another focus is the development of new cell-based assays to enable replacement of animal experiments (3R).
 I teach in the Master's Programme in Toxicology and have for many years worked with issues related to the environment and sustainable development at KI.

 Toxic effects of welding particles and particles from 3D printing.
-In projects that are mainly financed by VINNOVA, and is a collaboration with KTH and several industry partners, we study the toxic effects of welding particles and of powders used in so-called "3D printing".
-Among other things, we have shown that the particles from different welding methods differ significantly in toxicity.
-New welding wires have been developed by industry partners, and we have shown that particles formed during welding with these release significantly less hexavalent chromium and they are also not as toxic as particles generated from welding with the traditional wires (McCarrick et al., 2019 and McCarrick et al., 2021).
-In a recent study we showed limited toxicity of particles formed during 3D-printing (see e.g. Vallabani et al., 2022).
+In projects that are mainly financed by VINNOVA, performed in collaboration with KTH and several industrial partners, we study the toxic effects of welding particles and of powders used in so-called "3D printing".
+Among other things, we have shown that nanoparticles from different welding methods differ significantly in toxicity.
+New welding wires have been developed by industry partners, and we have shown that particles formed during welding with these release significantly less hexavalent chromium and they are also not as toxic as particles generated from welding with the traditional wires (see e.g McCarrick et al., 2021).
+See Swedish summary below!
+In studies on powders used in 3D printing, or particles formed in the process, we have so far seen limited toxicity (see e.g. Vallabani et al., 2022).

 2016: Associate Professor in Toxicology at the Institute of Environmental Medicine (IMM)